brendanhay/khan/README.md

 Khan is an infrastructure management and provisioning tool.

-It takes key ideas from Netflix's [Asgard](https://github.com/Netflix/asgard) and my own experiences developing and managing applications using more traditional tools such as Chef, Puppet, and Ansible on Amazon Web Services (AWS).
+It takes ideas from Netflix's [Asgard](https://github.com/Netflix/asgard) and my own experiences developing and managing applications using more traditional tools such as Chef, Puppet, and Ansible on Amazon Web Services (AWS).